 Observation and Forecasting of Hurricanes

-Satellites, Land based observation, ship based observation or hurricane hunter aircrafts are tools for hurricane forecasters to predict the path of the storm.
-Satellites today are the best tools for getting information about the ocean borne hurricanes, which are far from the land based observation network.
-Even aircraft based observations have also been successful before the advent of the satellites.
-Agencies like Tropical Cyclone Warning Centers and National Hurricane Center define the future path of the storm by designing computer models from the data drawn from the observation platforms.
+Even aircraft-based observations have been successful before the advent of the satellites.
+Agencies like Tropical Cyclone Warning Center and National Hurricane Center define the future path of the storm by designing computer models from the data drawn from the observation platforms.
 When the surrounding wind field or the trade winds are stronger, forecasting of the storm path becomes easier for the forecasters.

 Classification of Hurricanes

-Hurricanes are classified on the basis of their intensity; Tropical disturbance, depression, storm, and tropical cyclone or hurricane.
-In fact, Tropical disturbance is the first stage of the beginning of a hurricane.
+Hurricanes are classified on the basis of their intensity: Tropical disturbance, depression, storm, and tropical cyclone, or hurricane.
+In fact, tropical disturbance is the first stage of the beginning of a hurricane.
 It is a low pressure area in the atmosphere with converging wind, which results in the tropical disturbance.
 Once the system develops with organized circulation center of the wind, it becomes a depression.
-The depression then turns into tropical storm with increase in the wind speed to about 39mph.
-The wind speed when intensifies and grows above 74 mph the storm becomes a hurricane over the Atlantic and a typhoon in west of Pacific.
+The depression then turns into tropical storm with increase in the wind speed to about 39 miles per hour.
+When the wind speed intensifies and grows above 74 miles per hour, the storm becomes a hurricane over the Atlantic and a typhoon in the west of Pacific.

-In depth analysis of the recent extreme natural disasters reveals, the over exploitation of environment and its resources by people as the main factor behind the disasters.
-Scientists believe that the increase in the number of strong hurricanes is mainly due to the global warming and resultant increase of the sea surface temperature and rise in the sea water levels, causing hurricanes.
-Hurricane Katrina of 2005 in US caused immense damage and causalities not because of the strong hurricane only but because of destruction of wetlands, construction of houses, pipelines near the coast in hurricane prone areas, and other human activities, increasing the level of disasters.
+An in-depth analysis of the recent extreme natural disasters reveals that the over exploitation of environment and its resources by its people is the main factor behind such disasters.
+Scientists believe that the increase in the number of strong hurricanes is mainly due to the global warming and resultant increase of the sea surface temperature and rise in the sea water levels.
+Hurricane Katrina of 2005, in the US, for instance, caused immense damage and causalities not because of the strong hurricane that it was, but because of the destruction of wetlands, construction of houses, pipelines near the coast in hurricane-prone areas and other such human activities.

 Typhoon Bolaven Lashes